Fighters, radar, marine patrols top Asia's military wish-list

 The forecast includes China, Japan, the Koreas and the Southeast Asian nations.

-Within three years, China's defence expenditure would exceed the combined spending of all other major countries in Asia, according to IHS Jane's.
+Within three years, China's defense expenditure would exceed the combined spending of all other major countries in Asia, according to IHS Jane's.

-While all major Asian nations are forecast to increase spending on defence, China's military budget will double to $238.20 billion by 2015 from $119.80 billion last year, growing about 18.75 percent per annum.
+While all major Asian nations are forecast to increase spending on defense, China's military budget will double to $238.20 billion by 2015 from $119.80 billion last year, growing about 18.75 percent per annum.

 NOT AN ARMS RACE

-Analysts, however, say the surge in military expenditure is not an arms race, because most countries are spending less on defence as a proportion of GDP.
-But economic growth is strong across much of the region, and the dollar expenditure on defence is definitely on the up.
+Analysts, however, say the surge in military expenditure is not an arms race, because most countries are spending less on defense as a proportion of GDP.
+But economic growth is strong across much of the region, and the dollar expenditure on defense is definitely on the up.

-"It is our biggest market right now," said Tim Carey, a vice-president at Raytheon Corp (RTN.N), one of the biggest U.S. defence contractors, said of the Asia-Pacific.
+"It is our biggest market right now," said Tim Carey, a vice-president at Raytheon Corp, one of the biggest U.S. defense contractors, said of the Asia-Pacific.

-Lockheed Martin (LMT.N), the Pentagon's biggest supplier, and Boeing's (BA.N) defence division each expect the Asia-Pacific to contribute about 40 percent of international revenues.
+Lockheed Martin, the Pentagon's biggest supplier, and Boeing's defense division each expect the Asia-Pacific to contribute about 40 percent of international revenues.
 Between them, the two companies wholly or partly manufacture everything from aircraft, ships, submarines and weapons systems to radar, frigates, satellites and space equipment.

 Lockheed Martin, which manufactures the F-35, the world's most advanced fighter jet, and Boeing, the maker of the F/A-18 Super Hornet, are among those hoping to cash in on the region's demand for military aircraft.